 - Tenants should report signs of bed bugs right away.

-Who Is Responsible for Bed Bugs in Apartments
+Who Is Responsible for Bed Bugs in Apartments?

 Landlord Responsibility